 Nuisance and anti-social behaviour

-We expect our tenants and their families to display consideration towards their neighbours and help to create caring and happy communities.
+We expect our tenants and their families to be considerate towards their neighbours.
+This helps to create caring and happy communities.

-If you are a Council tenant you are responsible under the terms of your tenancy agreement for the behaviour of your household, visitors and pets both at your address and in the locality.
-Your tenancy could be placed at risk if these conditions are broken.
+As a Council tenant you are responsible for the behaviour of people living in and visiting your home.
+You are responsible for them both at your address and in the locality of it.
+You are also responsible for your pets.
+Your tenancy could be at risk if these conditions are broken.

 Resolving Anti-Social Behaviour

 We can help to resolve problems of anti-social behaviour.
-However, the level of action we can take depends on how severe the problem is.
+The level of action we can take depends on how severe the problem is.
 Where it is possible and safe to do so, it is always better to try to resolve these situations yourself.

 Reporting Anti-Social Behaviour

 If talking to the person causing the problem does not help, contact us on 01325 405333.
-If you give us your contact details we’ll contact you within fifteen working days to discuss the issue and tell you what action we can take, if any.
+We will contact you within fifteen working days to discuss the issue and tell you what action we can take, if any.

-Depending on the problem, we share the information you give us with other organisations such as the police.
-We also have a duty to report incidents to other organisations to help prevent harm to individuals and to prevent and detect crime and anti-social behaviour - this may be without your consent.
+We may need to share the information you give us with other organisations such as the police.
+We have a duty to report certain incidents to other organisations.
+We may need to do this without your consent.

-The Restorative Hub is a community-based initiative undertaken by volunteer ‘Community Crime and Conflict Champions’ appointed to assist in neighbourhood restorative approaches within their own and neighbouring communities.
-The Restorative Hub aims to reconnect the justice system to the communities it serves; returning the impetus, initiative and responsibility back to the community to address issues of low-level crime, anti-social behaviour, neighbour disputes, and other issues of concern.
+We use The Restorative Hub as our mediation service.
+We use mediation in cases of low-level crime, anti-social behaviour and neighbour disputes.
 Once we have received the approval of both sides a meeting will be arranged.
 All meetings are private and confidential.
 Please speak to a member of Housing Services for more information.